 The term artist-led organisation encompasses a diverse and complex range of artists’ activities and philosophical stances, including studio groups of all sizes, gallery spaces, groups concerned with community action, others focused on creating networks or increasing markets for their work, campaigning associations and practice-led artists’ collectives that generate collaborative art in public places.

-Published by Susan Jones, originally distributed by a‑n Publications, 1997.
+Roles and reasons is published by Susan Jones, originally distributed by a‑n Publications, 1997.